Mark Hurd: Hewlett-Packard (2005–2010)

-In 2007. while serving as chairman and CEO at Hewlett-Packard, Hurd was named one of Fortune Magazine's 25 most powerful people in business.
+In 2007, while chairman and CEO at Hewlett-Packard, Hurd was named one of Fortune Magazine's 25 most powerful people in business.
 In 2008, The San Francisco Chronicle named Hurd as CEO of the year.
 In 2009, Hurd was listed as one of Forbes' top gun CEOs.

 In 2008, Hurd's total compensation was $39,952,237, including a base salary of $1,450,000, stock award of $7,907,660, cash bonus of $23,931,882, and $662,695 in perquisites and other compensation.
 It was the largest bonus of any CEO in 2008.
 In 2009, Hurd made a total of $24,201,448, including a base salary of $1,268,750, stock award of $6,648,092, cash bonus of $15,809,414 and $475,192 in benefits and other compensation.

 On August 6, 2010, Hurd resigned from all of his positions at HP, with the Board of Directors appointing CFO Cathie Lesjak as interim CEO.
-Hurd's decision was made after an investigation into whether Hurd violated HP's code of business conduct following claims made by former contractor, Jodie Fisher.
+Hurd's decision was made after an investigation into whether Hurd violated HP's code of business conduct following claims made by former contractor Jodie Fisher.
 The investigation concluded that the company's sexual-harassment policy was not violated, but in the course of investigating the allegations, they found that Hurd had submitted inaccurate expense reports.
 Outside observers suggested the company's board of directors had made a poor decision and may have had mixed motives in requiring his resignation in order to mitigate negative publicity.
 Fisher herself expressed regrets at the outcome.